aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ![policy-png](pseudo-parameters/policy.png)

-On the Resources tab, you’ll also find the Lambda function that you described with the template above.
+In the _Resources _tab, you should also find the Lambda function you described with your template.

 To verify the Lambda function has permissions to access the SSM parameter you defined in the template, you'll need to [Deploy and test/invoke the Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html#get-started-invoke-manually).
 Choose to follow the link to the Physical ID of the Lambda function under the resource tab of CloudFormation stack.
 To invoke a Lambda function for testing, you'll first need to create a Test event.
 On the `Test` tab of your Lambda function, give a name to a new Test event in the new event template provided by default.
 Choose **Save changes** to save your Test event, and then choose **Test** to invoke your Lambda function.